Atari VCS/2600 - Artwork for unreleased/prototype games and hardware

 TRACK & FIELD

 An early photocopy of the cart's label was found with the game's original name (and correct CX #) - Los Angeles 1984 Games (picture #1).
 Konami is credited on this label as well, so apparently Atari bought the home rights for Track & Field and planned to use it as a tie-in to the 1984 Olympics (which Atari was a sponsor of) but for whatever reason decided not to.
 A prototype exists with the alternate name (picture #3).
+Picture #4 is the released version.

 VOICE CONTROLLER

 This was a joint-collaboration between Atari and Milton Bradley, with MB to develop a version of their TI MBX speech synthesis and voice recognition system for the 2600 and 5200.
 It used a combination headset/microphone which enabled players to control games by voice commands.
 It was originally called the Voice Commander, and a drawing was first shown in Atari's 1983 "Ticket to the Stars" catalog (picture #1).
-A photo of the unit was shown in Atari's June 1983 press kit (pictures #2 and #3), and the accompanying letter states it was demoed at the Chicago CES show, using a version of RealSports Baseball!
+Both a flyer and an actual photo of the unit were shown in Atari's June 1983 press kit (pictures #2 and #3), and the accompanying letter states it was demoed at the Chicago CES show, using a version of RealSports Baseball!
 It also included a headset, and that 3 other VC games were Star Raiders, Battlezone, and Berzerk.
 The unit was shown in press releases and at least 1 TV spot (where it was referred to as a "voice module" - picture #4), but to date no prototype (or even a mock-up) has been found.
 MB was also to develop a total of 18 (!) cartridges over 3 years, with most to incorporate use of the Voice Commander.
 Suggested Retail Price: $99.95.
 According to a CES Press Release, this unit was scheduled for an October, 1983 release.
-Atari apparently backed out, pompting MB to sue them for breach of contract.
+Atari apparently backed out, prompting MB to sue them for breach of contract.
 Atari's case design was eventually reused for their 2600JR system.

 YARS’ REVENGE